Al Toon

 Albert Lee Toon Jr. (born April 30, 1963) is an American former professional football player who was a wide receiver for the New York Jets of the National Football League (NFL) for eight seasons.
 A two-time First-team All-Big Ten pick at the University of Wisconsin, Toon set several school football records for the Wisconsin Badgers.
-The three-time Pro Bowl selectee played his entire NFL career with the Jets (1985-1992), leading his team and the league in receptions during the late 1980s.
+The three-time Pro Bowl selectee played his entire NFL career with the Jets from 1985 to 1992, leading his team and the league in receptions during the late 1980s.
 He is considered to be among the Jets' all-time greatest wide receivers and overall players in franchise history.

 Early life

 In high school Toon was well known for his accomplishments in track and field.
 Toon is one of three Newport News Peninsula District athletes to surpass 50 feet in the triple jump, which he did three times.
 He reached 23 feet in the long jump.
 Toon used that jumping ability as a wide receiver on Menchville High School's football team.

 Toon played football and ran track at the University of Wisconsin–Madison from 1981 to 1984.
 Toon set a Big Ten single game receiver record while at the UW and established new school career football records for receptions (131), receiving yards (2,103) and touchdown catches (19) at the end of this three season tenure for the Wisconsin Badgers.
 He also set Big Ten and school records in track and field in the Triple Jump while qualifying for the Olympic Trials in 1983 in the 110 High Hurdles and the Triple Jump.